Continuous Attractor Networks for Laplace Neural Manifolds: Discussion

 \subsubsection{Dynamic control of edge/bump location}

 The speed at which the edge/bump complex moves in this model is controlled by $\feedback(n)$.
+The dynamics of this network require the stable states to be in an edge/bump configuration.
+Perturbations of network activity should relax to an edge/bump.
+However, the location of the edge/bump should show cumulative error over time.
+We would expect this error to be larger when the edge/bump is moving more slowly, although it is possible that this effect can be mitigated by physiological mechanisms \citep{FranEtal06,YoshEtal08}.
+In this way, there can be a mismatch between time as decoded from the edge/bump location and time as measured by an external clock.

+The ability to move the edge/bump attractor allows this system in principle to be used for representing scalar quantities other than time.
 Choosing $\feedback(n)$ to be exponentially decreasing in $n$ allows the location of the edge/bump to be interpretable as log time.
 Suppose, however, that it were possible to modulate all of the connections by a time varying external signal, something like $\feedback(n) \propto \alpha(t)$.
 If $\alpha(t)=0$ the edge/bump would stop moving, regardless of its location.
 If $\alpha(t)>0$, then when it is bigger the edge/bump moves faster.
 If $\alpha(t)$ is controlled by the time rate of change of some external variable such that $\alpha(t) = \frac{dz}{dt}$, then the edge/bump moves like $\log_a z$.

 This property is extremely useful in computational neuroscience.
 For instance, the place code in the hippocampus and related regions is believed to result from integration of velocity signals.
 In the context of spatial navigation, neurons participating in an edge attractor driven by spatial velocity would behave like ``border cells'' \citep{SolsEtal08,CampEtal18}.
 Critically, the edge attractor model proposed here predicts that border cells should have a continuous distribution of space constants controlling the width of their spatial receptive fields.
 Cells participating in the bump attractor would behave in one dimension as boundary vector cells \citep{BarrEtal06,LeveEtal09,SheeEtal21}; in two dimensions conjunctions of boundary vector cells would have properties like canonical hippocampal place cells \citep{BurgOKee96}.